-12. In both 2014 and 2015, fishing occurred in Subarea 48.1 in December and January, particularly in the southern part of Bransfield Strait (Gerlache Strait).
-The pattern for February and March was similar with a focus towards Bransfield Strait in April and into May prior to the closure of Subarea 48.1 (closure of Subarea 48.1 occurred on 17 May 2014 and 28 May 2015).
-In 2014, fishing in Subarea 48.2 was most intensive in February and March and once again following the closure of Subarea 48.1 (Table 1).
-In 2015, however, there was almost no fishing in Subarea 48.2 after February.
-This difference between the pattern of fishing in Subarea 48.2 in 2014 and 2015 was probably a result of much a greater extent of sea-ice in the region in 2015.
-The catch of 75 169 tonnes in Subarea 48.3 in 2014 was the highest catch in that subarea in last 20 years.
+12. In both 2015 and 2016, fishing occurred in Subarea 48.1 in December and January, particularly in the southern part of Bransfield Strait (Gerlache Strait) (see Appendix 2).
+The pattern for February and March was similar with a focus towards Bransfield Strait in April and into May prior to the closure of Subarea 48.1 (closure of Subarea 48.1 occurred on 28 May in both 2015 and 2016).
+In 2015 and 2016, fishing in Subarea 48.2 was most intensive in January and February with relatively small catches at other times (Tables 1 and 2).
+As in previous years, fishing in Subarea 48.3 occurred during the period from June to September.